gmoon1117/pui-a8/README.md

 Screen Resolution: 2560 × 1600

 ## Description
-Welcome to my Web Portfolio as the course final project.
-This web portfolio is a professional yet fun place to house my work from college.
+Welcome to my Web Portfolio!
+This web portfolio is a professional yet fun place to house my experience and work during college.
 I display my personality and identity through a defined color palette and clean interface.
+I also incorporate interactive and accessibility elements to improve the user experience!

 ## How to Interact with My Website
-Use a bulleted list to describe how a user would interact with your website.
-For each item in your list, say i. the interaction type you implemented ii. how I should reproduce it (i.e. click on X on page Y, or scroll on page X, etc.)
+1. Hover over the navigation bar to see it transition a new background color and font color.
+2. See the cool typewriting carousel effect on the home page.
+3. Scroll down to see sections fade up, using AOS (animate on scroll library).
+4. Click on the "see more" button in the projects section to see a modal pop-up and give more information on the project.
+5. Click one of the buttons to be taken to external resources.
+6. Click on "Open Resume" in the resume section to be taken to my resume in a new tab.
+7. Hover over the social media buttons in the footer to change color.
+8. Click on the social media buttons to be taken to the respective link in a new tab.
+9. See the images of me bouncing as an animation.

 ## External Libraries
-Describe what external tool(s) you used (JavaScript library, Web API, animations, or other).
-Following the bulleted list format below, reply to each of the prompts. i.
-Name of tool ii.
-Why you chose to use it?
-(2-4 sentences max) iii.
-How you used it?
-(2-4 sentences max) iv.
-What it adds to your website?
-(2-4 sentences max)
+-Bootstrap: To provide a clean and organized grid on the website.
+Also simplifies design by using classes and features that make the website more engaging.
+- AOS (Animation on Scroll) Library: To make the different content sections appear as the user scrolls down.
+Sections fade up and make the website more interactive.
+-Webkit Animation and Keyframes: To make the images more engaging and moving.
+Images of me can be seen bouncing and makes the website more lively.
+- JavaScript Library: To make the website more interactive by giving the type writing effect on the home page.
+Can loop through different positions/people I am and shows another layer of my activities.
+- Boxicons: To easily access high quality icons that also change color when hovered over.

 ## Changes From HW7
-I included more "call to action" by adding a View My Projects button on the Home page that would take the user to my Projects page and by including a link to a PDF version of my resume in the About page in case an employer would want to have access to that.
+My HW7 Design was too casual and was made to be more friendly and creative.
+However, I gear towards more of a PM career path rather than UI/UX or Product Design.
+Thus, I wanted my website to be more professional and simple.
+I then iterated my design on Figma and also wanted to emphasize my experience in the industry.
+I still retained interactive and engaging content to improve the user experience!

 ## Major Challenges
-What challenges did you experience in implementing your website?
-(2-4 sentences max)
+While the external libraries such as Bootstrap was very hard to grasp at first, these resources helped me significantly improve my website.
+Sometimes, it was very difficult to understand why some colors or features were not working.
+For example, the layout of my content would be off and the colors of some font would not show.
+But patience and understanding helped me overcome the obstacles of the learning curve!